The Place Beyond the Pines: Plot

-In 1993-94, Luke Glanton is a traveling motorcycle stuntman with a carnival.
-In Schenectady, he reunites with his ex-lover Romina Gutierrez, who is now with another man, Kofi Kancam.
-Luke discovers that Romina's baby Jason he unknowingly fathered the previous year.
-He leaves the carnival tour to stay near mother and son in Schenectady.
+In 1994, Luke Glanton is a motorcycle stuntman with a traveling carnival.
+In Schenectady, he meets his ex-lover Romina Gutierrez, who is now with another man, Kofi Kancam.
+Luke discovers that he unknowingly fathered Romina's baby Jason the previous year.
+He leaves the carnival to stay near mother and son.

-Luke begins working part-time for mechanic Robin Van Der Hook.
-He asks him for more work, but he cannot offer it, legitimately.
-Robin reveals his past as a bank robber and suggests they should commit several robberies together.
-Luke accepts the offer as he lets him stay in a caravan next to his place.
-They commit several robberies; Luke robs the bank at gunpoint, uses his motorcycle to get away, and quickly rides it into an inconspicuous Luton van, driven by Robin.
+Luke begins working part-time for auto mechanic Robin Van Der Hook.
+When he asks for more work Robin reveals his past as a bank robber and suggests they commit robberies together.
+Luke robs the banks at gunpoint and gets away on his motorcycle which he rides into a box truck driven by Robin.
+Despite Romina's protests, Luke forces a relatively small amount of money from one of the bank robberies on to Romina.

-Luke seduces Romina and they have sex in his caravan.
-He begins spending more time with her and Jason.
-Later, Luke lets himself into Romina and Kofi's house and attempts to assemble a cot for Jason.
-Kofi demands that he leave, but Luke strikes him with a spanner.
-He is arrested and Robin bails him out of jail; Luke explains that he wants to give his money to Romina for Jason's future.
-Desperate and angry, Luke insists on resuming their robberies, but Robin refuses.
-The pair fall out, and Robin dismantles Luke's motorcycle.
-Luke then robs Robin and uses the money to buy a new bike.
+Luke and Romina have sex in his trailer and he spends time with her and Jason.
+He lets himself into Romina and Kofi's house to assemble a crib for Jason.
+When Kofi demands he leave, Luke strikes him with a wrench and is arrested.
+Robin bails him out of jail and Luke says he wants to provide for Jason's future.
+Robin refuses to do any more robberies and the pair fall out.
+Robin dismantles Luke's motorcycle, so Luke robs him to buy a new one.

-Luke attempts to rob a bank alone but it does not go according to plan.
-He is quickly pursued by police and then flees on foot.
-He enters a stranger's home and goes to the top floor, phones Romina, and asks her not to tell Jason about him.
-A novice police officer, Avery Cross, enters the room and impulsively shoots Luke in the stomach.
-He fires back, hitting Avery in the leg, then falls out of the window to his death.
+Luke bungles a bank robbery and is pursued by police on foot.
+He enters a stranger's home and calls Romina to ask her not to tell Jason about him.
+Rookie police officer Avery Cross enters the room and shoots Luke in the stomach.
+Luke fires back, hitting Avery in the leg, then falls out of the window to his death.

-Avery, a married man with a wife and baby son, is hailed as a hero after the incident.
-He feels remorseful, but tells amenable police investigators that Luke shot first.
-A group of veteran, corrupt officers coerce Avery to join them in illegally seizing the stolen bank money from Romina's home.
+Avery, a married man with a baby son A.J., is hailed as a hero for dispatching Luke.
+Though troubled by Luke's death, he tells police investigators that Luke shot first.
+A group of corrupt officers coerce Avery into joining them in seizing the small amount of Luke's stolen bank money from Romina's home.